Our Staff and Partners

 Amy Banegas, Program Director for Mighty Writers North, earned her Masters of Arts in English with a concentration in Journalism from Arcadia University and a Bachelors of Science in Secondary Education with a concentration in English Literature from Temple University.
 Amy has been an English teacher in North Philadelphia for 14 years and has also worked at Congreso de Latino Unidos, one of Philadelphia's leading providers of high-quality programs with an expert focus on the Latino community.
 Amy is passionate about poetry, journalism, art and working with the youth of Philadelphia.
 She decided to join Mighty Writers because she believes in the organization's mission to assist and motivate students in the community in building a passion for writing and reading.
 She is most excited to create and implement authentic, real-world learning and writing workshops for students and seeing growth in their literacy and social skills.
 Contact Amy at firstname.lastname@example.org.

-Sharlena Johnson, Arts4All Drama and Dance Teaching Artist At 25 years of age, Sharlena is a working actor, born and raised in Philadelphia, Pennsylvania.
+Sharlena Johnson, Arts4All Drama and Dance Teaching Artist.
+At 26 years of age, Sharlena is a working actor and playwright born and raised in Philadelphia, PA.
 She received her BA in Theatre from Temple University in 2014 and now works as a performer at Arden Blaire Enterprises, an upcoming theatre company established by Ardencie Hall-Karambe'.
-This is her first year working for Arts4All.
-Sharlena is excited that she can take her love for Theatre and share the art of acting/dance with our youth.
+This is her second year working for Arts4All.
+Sharlena is excited that she can take her love for theatre and share the art of acting/dance with our youth.
 Some of her favorite hobbies include cooking, listening to music, reading and dancing to her favorite show tunes in her bedroom mirror.

 Valerie Anderson, We the Poets Teaching Artist Valerie has been an assistant to several of the teaching artist at ArtWell.
 She has a social work and social justice background with over 20 years experience as a skilled group facilitator working with vulnerable, at risk, and oppressed populations.
 She is interested in healing from the effects of trauma and internalized oppression particularly in African American families using history, art, and culture.
 She is such a lover of black history, art, and culture that she has volunteered as docent at the African American Museum of Philadelphia since 2008 and recently became the lead docent for the George W. South Memorial Church of the Advocate docent program.